-SSL, a wholly-owned subsidiary, is incorporated under the laws of Bermuda and carries on business as a stevedoring company.
-In January 2011, this subsidiary was awarded a 5 year license by the Corporation of Hamilton, with provisions for a further license of 5 years subject to satisfactory performance.
+Stevedoring Services Limited, a wholly-owned subsidiary of the Company, is incorporated under the laws of Bermuda and carries on business as a stevedoring company.
+In February 2011, this subsidiary was awarded a 5 year terminal operator's license by the Corporation of Hamilton to function on the Hamilton docks from January 1, 2011 to December 31, 2015, with provisions for a further license of 5 years subject to satisfactory performance.
+The contract provides Stevedoring Services Limited a further five-year renewal, from January 1, 2016 to December 31, 2020, upon it providing the Corporation of Hamilton with written notice of its desire to extend the agreement within six months of the conclusion of that agreement.
+Stevedoring Services Limited has provided notice and is not in breach of the contract's obligations and Stevedoring Services Limited sees no basis on which the contract will not be renewed.
 ESR, a wholly-owned subsidiary, is incorporated under the laws of Bermuda and carries on the business of purchasing and leasing heavy operating machinery and equipment.
 MRH, a wholly-owned subsidiary, is incorporated under the laws of Bermuda and was incorporated on February 10, 2010 and acquired land held at Mill Reach Lane, Pembroke from SSL.